reard96/math-for-ml/README.md

 I ran all of the Jupyter notebooks on Coursera's server and saved them statically in this repo.

 I saved the quizzes as PDFs.
-The formatting when downloading from Coursera was awful, apologies in advance.
+There were some formatting issues when downloading from Coursera, so apologies in advance.